jubelik/Behavior-across-life/README.md

 # Behavior-across-life
-Data and code for the paper "Early behavioral repeatability does not predict personality: emergence of stable personality in a self-fertilizing fish"
+Code for the paper "Early behavioral repeatability does not predict personality: emergence of stable personality in a self-fertilizing fish"

+The code is commented in order to facilitate it's understanding.
+In case of question, please contact me at justine.belik@unamur.be.